ahmedkaludi/accelerated-mobile-pages/readme.txt

 == Changelog ==

+= 1.0.77.16 (29th July 2021) =
+* Improvements: Added Filter to remove last-modified header in amp #5101
+* Fixed: Webp images are not converting with Webp Express plugin #5108
+* Fixed: Validation error - The tag 'lite-youtube' is disallowed #5102
+* Fixed: Yoast custom breadcrumbs title not working after update #5100

 = 1.0.77.15 (27th July 2021) =
 * Improvements: Added Yoast custom breadcrumbs title support #5100
 * Fixed: Author name only showing for the first post on homepage #5099